 The Engineering Co-op Program connects the University of Minnesota’s College of Science and Engineering with engineering firms across the nation.
 It is designed to provide students with the best education possible while exposing each student to a variety of engineering experiences within a given company.
 The program attracts many of the best students in the college.
 With their strongly directed interests and motivation, Co-op students contribute solidly to the employers for which they work, and the Co-op experience engenders noticeably greater maturity in the students.

 Involving students in diverse work situations during the last two years of their academic career, while helping them improve their technical writing skills and professionalism, is a unique opportunity for both industry and students.
 During this time students complete either two or three full-time work periods interpersed with semesters of full-time academic coursework.
-Please note that the work periods cannot be only summer semesters; at least one semester must be a spring or fall semester.

 How to Find a Co-op Student